El Buen Fin: History

 Since 2011, retailers have run campaigns marketing El Buen Fin to be the best time of the year to buy goods.
 Critics say that Mexico's Black Friday deals are not helpful for Mexican consumers causing them to go into unnecessary debt as most of the offers are monthly payment deals, package deals (i.e. buy 2, get 1 free) or store credit deals (get $300 for every $1000 spent, for example) and not real discounts.
 Others, such as furniture store chain Famsa, see it as an opportunity to attract North American buyers, especially in the border cities such as Tijuana, Ciudad Juárez or Reynosa, along with South Texas and Rio Grande Valley consumers to stores in its flagship Monterrey market, as El Buen Fin is scheduled to be about one or two weeks before the US Black Friday.

 Mexican civil society consumer rights watchdog El Poder del Consumidor has said that this economic activity has pushed more Mexicans to credit card debts.

-Sales during El Buen Fin 2019 reached MXN $118 billion, 115,279 establishments participated in 2019.
-The event will be held from November 9–20, 2020.
+Sales during El Buen Fin 2019 reached MXN $118 billion, and 115,279 establishments participated in 2019.